roberto-butti/some-drops-of-php/src/content/docs/06-file/01-fil-stat.md

 ### Symbolic link information

-A symbolic link is a special file that just link to another real file.
+A symbolic link is a special file that links to a real file.

-If you use the `stat()` function on a symbolic link file, you will obtain information of the target file (the file linked by the symbolic link).
-Instead, if you want to obtain information about the symbolic link is to use `lstat()` function.
+If you use the `stat()` function on a symbolic link file, you will obtain information about the target file (the file linked by the symbolic link).
+However, if you want to obtain information about the symbolic link, use the `lstat()` function.

 ```php
 $filestat = lstat($filename);